 Leverage the SciPy Ecosystem

-Bluesky enables scientists to leverage the scientific Python ecosystem at every stage of the experiment from data acquistion through data analysis.
+Bluesky enables scientists to leverage the scientific Python ecosystem at every stage of the experiment from data acquisition through data analysis.

 Credit: Jake vanderPlas, "The Unexpected Effectiveness of Python in Science", PyCon 2017